kilianbreathnach/resume/resume.md

 <br>

-Astrophysicist-turned-ML-scientist-engineer, statistical modeling and inference, deep learning and computer vision, building data pipelines, writing julia, python, C/C++ in Linux, numerical simulation, data engineering.
+Astrophysicist-turned-ML-scientist-engineer, proficient in statistical modeling, deep learning for computer vision and NLP, data engineering for ML infrastructure.
+Primary languages used are python, julia, C/C++ in Linux.
 Open source contributor, passionate about the latest technology, developments in software tools and data science methods.
 Experienced educator and team worker, communicating complex topics at technical and lay levels.
 Speaks English and German fluently, some French and basic Mandarin.
-Enjoys sports (esp. swimming, cycling), woodwork (incl. musical instruments - have built a celtic harp), bicycle/motorcycle maintenance, gardening, brewing and baking, reading, volunteering and civic engagement.
+Enjoys sports (esp. swimming, cycling), woodwork (incl. boats, and musical instruments), bicycle/motorcycle maintenance, gardening, brewing and baking, reading, volunteering and civic engagement.

 ### Work

-__Whiteboard Coordinator__ </br> <span>*Mar 2019 - Present* </span>
+__Artisight Inc.__ </br> <span>*Mar 2019 - Present* </span>
 :   __Machine Learning Scientist-Engineer__

-    - wearing many hats in an early stage (team of <10) medical technology startup
+    - wearing many hats in an early stage (starting team of <10) medical technology startup
-    - built entire research and deployment infrastructure for computer vision in hospitals from the ground up
+    - built entire research and deployment infrastructures end-to-end for computer vision and NLP in hospitals
     - experience with fast-paced, high intensity environments, demoing and deploying for clients and investors